The University of Massachusetts Amherst

 Jennifer Gordon

-Jennifer Gordon is a research professional with more than 20 years of experience leading the design, management, and implementation of applied research, program evaluation, and public policy projects.
+Jennifer Gordon is a social science research professional with more than 25 years of experience leading the design, management, and implementation of applied research, program evaluation, and public policy projects.
 In addition to her research responsibilities, Ms. Gordon manages ARPE’s business operations including strategic planning, business development, budgeting, and staffing.

 Ms. Gordon has an undergraduate degree from the University of Massachusetts Amherst.
 She earned a master’s degree in public policy with a concentration in quantitative methods and program evaluation from Harvard University’s Kennedy School of Government.